Using JPEG Exif information as a starting point to play with binary data

 FF D8 FF E1 6C 0F 45 78 69 66 00 00 49 49

-The continuation data is "45 78 69 66 00 00", which indicates the presence or absence of Exif information.
+The next data is "45 78 69 66 00 00", which indicates whether or not there is Exif information.

-Let's extract the following data.
+Let's extract the following data

 49 49 2A 00 08 00 00 00

-Next is the TIFF version, which is "2A 00".
+Next is the TIFF version, "2A 00"

-IFD is divided according to the type of data.
+IFDs are divided according to the type of data.

-The IFD data structure is as follows.
+The data structure of the IFD is as follows:

 0th IFD Number of tags 2 bytes

-tag 1 12 bytes
+Tag 1 12 bytes

-tag 2 12 bytes
+Tag 2 12 bytes

-tag 3 12 bytes
+Tag 3 12 bytes

 ・・・